-Periodontitis, also known as gum disease, which are the tissues that surround and support the teeth, is one of the most common bacterial infections in humans.
-The most severe forms of the infection can lead to teeth falling out.
+Periodontitis, also known as gum disease, the tissues surrounding and supporting the teeth, is one of the most common bacterial infections in humans.
+The most severe forms of infection can lead to teeth falling out.
 The World Health Organisation estimates that periodontal diseases affect around 14% of the adult population, accounting for over 1 billion cases worldwide.